 Log management is the answer to all of your digital transformation woes.
 No, hear me out.

-As an example of the benefits that can accrue to your business from log management let’s review three situations where log management is critical to driving analytic insight.
+As an example of the benefits that can accrue to your business from log management let’s review three situations where log management is critical to driving business intelligence:

 The beauty of log data is that it can be joined quickly with other data sets, such as revenue and web server errors.
 The possibilities are endless.
 But, what’s preventing companies from taking full advantage is that tools don’t work at the speed of human thought – lines of business want to be creative with data visualization and action, but many tools hinder that creativity due to operational issues such as the expense of storing data or latency in analyzing streaming data.